Katherine Singer Kovács

 Katherine Singer Kovács (July 26, 1946–May 12,1989) was an American film studies academic remembered for two long-standing book awards named in her honor.

 Career

 After being awarded a PhD from Harvard University in 1974 with the title Flaubert's Le rêve et la vie: a new theatrical conception, Kovacs worked at the University of Southern California and Whittier College.
 She was editor of the Quarterly Review of Film and Video up to her death from cancer in 1989.
+She was the first American historian of the new Spanish cinema.